 This diamond skull is exhibited for the first time in the White Cube Gallery in London.
 The exhibition title is ‘Beyond Belief’.
 And the price tag on the skull is 50 million pounds.
 Unnecessary to say that Damien Hirst does not found a buyer for this piece of art.
 Although there is a rumor that George Michel is interested (or was interested).

 More, more and again more

-You can wait for it… there is always an artist who tries to make a piece of art even more expensive than this Diamond Skull.
+You can wait for it… there is always an artist who tries to make a piece of art even more expensive than this diamond skull.
 In the Diamond Museum in Amsterdam, there is a monkey skull fully covered with diamonds.
-I must say that I think the Diamond Skull is somewhat more refined.
+I must say that I think this diamond skull is somewhat more refined.